To Live Alive

 One of the greatest afflictions of humankind is to live life dead.
 Yet so many of us fall victim to it.

-Doing the same things over and over can get woven into automatic memory.
-If we don’t pay attention, our movements become rote and mechanical.
 Life becomes lived in a daze.
 Colors lose vibrancy.
 Tunnel vision narrows the horizon.

 Or, any harrowing experience will lead us to shut off the feeling valve.
 Too much overwhelms the system and we create a cushion between ourselves and life, only able to feel a fraction of what’s happening.
 While we smartly create distance between ourselves and the pain of grief, this often transfers to the feelings we desire to feel.